open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 If option <code>--create</code> is given, the archive is created first.
 An additional option <code>--force</code> will recreate an empty archive if it already exists.

+If option <code>--complete</code> is given all component versions referenced by the added one, will be added, also.
+Therefore, the <code>--lookup</code> is required to specify an OCM repository to lookup the missing component versions.
+If additionally the <code>-V</code> is given, the resources of those additional components will be added by value.

 The source, resource and reference list can be composed according the commands [ocm add sources](ocm_add_sources.md), [ocm add resources](ocm_add_resources.md), [ocm add references](ocm_add_references.md), respectively.